Department of Urban Planning and Policy

 Introduces students to the basics of policy and program evaluation using rational model.
 Needs analysis, performance evaluation, data collection methods and analysis, discounting valuation problems.
 Course Information: Previously listed as UPA 306.
 Prerequisite(s): Grade of C or better in US 240; or Grade of B or better in ECON 120; and junior standing or above; or consent of the instructor.

 US 308.
-Globalization in Urban Studies.
+Globalization and Environmental Planning.
 3 hours.

-Study of urban studies as it relates to globalization.
+How globalization and climate change are impacting cities.
+Examines new toolkits, activist movements, and mitigation strategies in urban governance and environmental planning.
+Considers local political economic contexts and implications for justice.
 Course Information: Previously listed as UPP 308.
 Prerequisite(s): Grade of C or better in US 240; or Grade of B or better in ECON 120; or consent of the instructor.

 US 309.
 Public Budgeting and Financial Management.
 3 hours.